 Be Approachable and Accessible

-- Send your advisees your spring schedule so that they know when you are available.
+- Send your advisees your schedule so that they know when you are available.
 Let them know when you are free from classes or other activities.

 Ask the Right Questions